salimnamvar/neural_networks/README.md

 # Sessions
 - Introduction to Neural Networks - Models of a Neuron

+  - [Slides](https://1drv.ms/p/s!AshLtNFNHRW_iQb18HJ2Nz-BrPSM) are describing the neuron modeling.

 - Introduction to Neural Networks - MLP
-    - The session is going to cover the theoretical and coding related to a `Multi-Layer Perceptron Neural Network`.
+    - [Slides](https://1drv.ms/p/s!AshLtNFNHRW_iQX18HJ2Nz-BrPSM) are covering the theoretical and coding related to a `Multi-Layer Perceptron Neural Network`.
     - The related implementation from scratch is [ex0_mlp](examples/ex0_mlp.py).